-Before delving into ballpark figures, we want to emphasize something: No matter the size of your budget, video marketing can work for you.
+Before delivering into ballpark figures, we want to emphasize something: No matter the size of your budget, video marketing can work for you.
 For instance, Blendtec spent less than $50 producing their first YouTube video - and so far has just over seven millions views.

 If you ignore video entirely because you can't afford the highest quality level of production, you will miss out on several key benefits - such as

 - Enhancing relationships with prospects through establishment of the know-like-trust factor;

 - Increasing organic search traffic by upping backlinks and social shares; and